monikabrzezinska05/3rd_semester_exercises/week33/prg_4_POST_PUT_DELETE/Exercises_MoreWebAPI.md

 ### Make a CRUD web API with in-memory database

+Please be patient with this exercises - it may require some time.
+I have deliberately not created a guided solution for this one.

 **Task:** Now that you know the basics of making API's, make a Web API which performs basic CRUD operations (without a database - just keep the data in memory).

 The following features should be supported: